terencecistudent/example-django-proj/README.md

 - **Dropdowns**: Used for users to search books based on price: low-high/high-low, published date: newest/oldest and genre: Comics, Food, Horror, Mystery and Sport.
 - **Add to Cart**: Allows users to add a book to the cart.
+- **Edit Quantity**: Allows users to edit the quantity of a book in the cart.
+- **Remove from Cart**: Button used to remove a book from the cart.
 - **Payment Form**: Allows users to purchase a book by filling out the payment form in checkout and clicking the Submit Payment button.
-- **Edit Quantity**: Allows users to edit the quantity of a book in the cart.
 - **Register Form**: Allows users to create an account.
 - **Sign In**: Allows users to sign into their.
 - **Django Messages**: Alert message shown when user registers, signs in/out of their account, also shown